-Optometrists aren't just responsible for checking off on your subscription for your glasses.
-They examine and treat their patients for eye injuries.
-They can even diagnose things like diabetes, high blood pressure, and other diseases.
-Just like anyone else in the medical profession, optometrists face the risk of being sued in their line of work—which is why optometrist professional liability insurance is so important.
+As an optometrist, you know you aren't just responsible for checking off on a client's subscription for their glasses.
+You examine and your patients for eye injuries.
+You can even diagnose things like diabetes, high blood pressure, and other diseases.
+Just like anyone else in the medical profession, you face the risk of being sued in your line of work—which is why malpractice insurance is so important.

 Some doctors believe that if they are conscientious, thorough, and careful they can avoid malpractice lawsuits.
-But that is, unfortunately, not the case at all, and that belief has gotten more than one doctor into financial hot water.
+But that is, unfortunately, not the case.
+That belief has gotten many healthcare providers into financial hot water.

-Even malpractice suits that have no merit can cost an optometrist legal fees to defend against the malpractice claim.
+Even malpractice suits that have no merit can mean a costly legal defense.
+Legal fees to defend you and your business against a malpractice claim can add up quickly.
 But the truth is that anyone can make a mistake.
 If you make a mistake that harms a patient—even if it was an accident—you can be sued for the injury.

 Even if you weren't directly involved, most lawyers will name everyone associated with the patient's care, and even if you did everything right, you could still end up in court.
-If you have professional liability insurance (often used interchangeably with malpractice insurance) it will pay your legal fees for any malpractice suits as well as any judgment against you, should you be found responsible.
+If you have malpractice insurance—also referred to as professional liability insurance—your insurance company will pay your legal fees and settlements if you're deemed responsible.

-Of course, there are other coverages you will need to protect your livelihood, office, and staff.
+There are other coverages you'll need in addition to a malpractice insurance policy that will protect your livelihood, office, and staff.
 What are they?

-You want to look into getting a business owners' policy (BOP).
-A BOP is a package that usually includes commercial general liability, commercial property, business interruption insurance, as well as other endorsements and insurance optometrists may need.
+A business owners' policy (BOP) is an insurance program that usually includes commercial general liability, commercial property, business interruption insurance, as well as other endorsements and insurance optometrists may need.
 So what does coverage include?

 Commercial Property Insurance